akauppi/etcd3-bench/docs/Running etcd manually.md

 2017-01-19 21:46:10.181441 N | etcdmain: serving insecure client requests on localhost:2379, this is strongly discouraged!
 ```

-- The `-listen-client-urls` parameter is needed for the host to reach the docker port.
+- The `--listen-client-urls` parameter is needed for the host to reach the docker port.
 Details [here](http://stackoverflow.com/questions/35577856/running-etcd-in-docker-container).

 The `-p` parameter is important: it exposes the Docker etcd client port to the host (the other port, 2380, is for server-to-server comms and we don't need it).